 Ingredients

-- 2 tablespoon gluten free & vegan gravy granules/powder (see notes for other ideas)
+- 2 tbsp gluten free & vegan gravy granules/powder, (see notes for other ideas)

 - 2 tsp dijon mustard